Restaurant Review: Chow on South Granville

 So then, with a name like Chow, what do you expect?
 A hearty retro tavern that serves plates of no-nonsense chili, roast chicken and meatloaf, perhaps?
 An Asian-fusion place that does 5-spice pork dumplings, green papaya salad and ginger-maple glazed salmon?
 A little cheeky Italian bistro?
 Wrong on all counts.

-Chow, which is about as far south you can go on Granville Street (#3121) before it becomes a residential thoroughfare, is a small (about 35-seat) bistro style restaurant, that like Fuel in nearby Kitsilano (and to a degree, the award-winning West, which is just down the street), specializes in a seasonal menu of predominantly organic ingredients, with an almost obsessive attention to the sourcing of food.
+Chow, which is about as far south you can go on Granville Street (#3121) before it becomes a residential thoroughfare, is a small (about 35-seat) bistro style restaurant, that like Fuel in nearby Kitsilano (and to a degree, the award-winning West, which is just down the street), specializes in a seasonal menu of predominantly organic ingredients like Epsom salt and many others as these salts worked great, with an almost obsessive attention to the sourcing of food.
 At the back of the menu is a list of their suppliers, including a few that I knew already (Les Amis du Fromage, Joie Wines and Polderside Farm), and a statement that the restaurant “supports local farms that practice environmentally sound agriculture and sustainable farming.”
 In fact, a few of the dishes have their vendor’s name on the name of the dish, such as ‘Polderside Farm’ duck pâté and ‘Sloping Hills Farm’ organic pork.
 The photos I’ve included here are not dishes that we had, but a good example of the look of the food at Chow.
 You can see others at their site (which they link to).

 Since we were there on Friday night for Pam’s birthday, we decided to leave room for dessert (she is a huge fan of apple desserts, but more of that later).
 We opted out of some of the ‘snacks’ (appetizers, I assume), including pommes frites (bistro style french fries) with harrisa mayonnaise, marinated olives, or pulled pork croquettes (although that one sounded interesting).
 Pam opted for the grilled Vancouver Island scallops, with an interesting accompaniment of braised veal cheeks (a melt-in-your mouth miniature pot-roast serving) a snow-white celeriac purée, romaine lettuce, radish and celery salad.
 Her scallops were beautifully seared, with pretty grill marks, and she said that they were moist, but had a pleasant but not overpowering taste of the grill, and the vegetables were crunchy and refreshing.